samitha2119/SPRAMS/README.md

 *   **Input Validation:** Form inputs are thoroughly checked before reaching the database.
 *   **Error Logging:** Critical server issues are captured in `server/logs/error.log` for easy troubleshooting.
 ---
-Made with ❤️ for the University of Vavuniya.